vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_host_add.md

 ### Options

 ```
-  -c, --cluster string   cluster name
+  -c, --srvgrp string   srvgrp name
   -f, --config string    config file
   -h, --help             help for add
-  -H, --host string      the host to be added to a cluster
+  -H, --host string      the host to be added to a srvgrp
 ```

 ### SEE ALSO